WallE256/Iunctio/README.md

 #### Timeline

 Some diagrams support a "timeline".
 To activate this, go to the settings and check "Show Timeline".
-This will display a distribution diagram below the diagram, which you can use to select the time range.
+This will display a statistical diagram below the diagram, which you can use to select the time range.
 Setting the time range will adjust the diagram, so it now only displays the edges in that specific time range.

 This could be useful if you see there is a little/lot of activity going on at a certain moment and you want to look at